kelvinjuliusarmandoh/cityscapes-segmentation/README.md

 ```

 ## Datasets
 This dataset has 2975 training images files and 500 validation image files.
 Each image file is 256x512 pixels, and each file is a composite with the original photo on the left half of the image, alongside the labeled image (output of semantic segmentation) on the right half.
+You can access the datasets from this [dataset](https://www.kaggle.com/datasets/dansbecker/cityscapes-image-pairs)

 ## Model
 ```